 Initial Processing.
-Once USCIS accepts your application we will check it for completeness.
+Once USCIS accepts your application, we will check it for completeness.
 If you do not completely fill out this application, you will not establish a basis for your eligibility and USCIS may reject or deny your application.
 Requests for More Information.
 We may request that you provide more information or evidence to support your application.
 We may also request that you provide the originals of any copies you submit.
-USCIS will return any requested originals when they are no longer needed.
+If USCIS requests an original document from you, it will be returned to you after USCIS determines it no longer needs your original.